Using webhooks

 Configuration

-To set the webhook URL of you agent, go to the setup agent page and, in settings, select Advanced Notification Settings.
+To set the webhook URL of your agent, go to the setup agent page and, in settings, select Advanced Notification Settings.

 You can then input your webhook URL in the webhook field: